 The raw water flow is created by a positive displacement impeller pump.
-This pump draws water directly from the ocean, lake, or river from a thru-hull opening through a hose to the water strainer.
-The raw water passes from the strainer through the pump to the heat exchanger (through the heat exchanger tubes) where it cools the engine's circulating fresh water coolant.
-The raw water is then discharged into the water-injected exhaust elbow, mixing with, and cooling the exhaust gasses.
-This mixture of exhaust gas and raw water is driven through the stern tube and overboard.
+This pump draws water directly from the ocean, lake, or river through a hose to the water strainer.
+The raw water passes from the strainer through the heat exchanger (through the heat exchanger tubes) where it cools the engine circulating fresh water coolant.
+The raw water is then discharged into the water injected exhaust elbow, mixing with and cooling the exhaust gasses.
+This mixture of exhaust gas and raw water is pushed overboard.